afifrahmann/afifrahmann/README.md

 # 👋 Hi There, I’m Afif Rahman
-Industrial Engineer | Data Analytics Enthusiast | Committed to Advancing Industrial Data Applications
+Industrial Engineer | Data Analytics Enthusiast | Committed to Advancing The Applications of Data in Industry

 # 💼 Professional Summary
 - An Industrial Engineering graduate with a strong foundation in data preparation, manipulation, and cleansing